tarleb/perevir/README.md

 ### Input and output divs

-Normal (pandoc Markdown) text is generally easier and more pleasant to read than codeblocks with markup.
+Perevirky files can be viewed as rendered Markdown files on platforms like GitHub, GitLab, Codeberg, etc.  Rendered (Markdown) text is generally easier and more pleasant to read on than codeblocks with markup.
 It is therefore possible to use divs to set the input or expected output.

 ```` markdown
 <div id="input">